MercersKitchen/BYOD/README.md

 **Following Instructions require Android Device for further installation and configuration**

-**CAUTION**: Student installation of Processing-Android is being broken by Network
+**CAUTION**: Student installation of Processing-Android is being broken by "School's Network"
-- UNDER CONSTRUCTION
+- Possible Reason: part of Processing-IDE is being installed to the C-Drive, other part is being installed to a server drive
-- Notes to follow
+- Working Solution: Only use non-school computer, everything installs to C-Drive

 Processing-Android Mode Dependencies and Testing
 - MUST have android device with USB Debugging Enabled (Google Search to enable this on your device, if necessary)